 - According to the Dept. of Ag, 10 billion animals are slaughtered every year for food.
 53 billion sea creatures are slaughtered each year for food.
 This is just one country, one year.

 And with the numerous links and growing concerns between animal products and diseases such as cancer, I knew it was important to make this change in my life.

 I’m actually amazed at how much I enjoy food since converting—much more than before.
 Forced to try different fruits, vegetables, and other sources of protein and calcium, I’ve discovered a whole other world of flavors and each day, I’m excited to try a new vegan dish.

-I’ve learn so much on this journey, but I’m no expert.
+I’ve learn a lot on this journey, but I’m no expert.
 All I ask is that you’re open minded and give these recipes a try.
 Do your research and be your own health advocate, because frankly, no one else will.
-I’m just here to make suggestions and hopefully, some new friends–vegan or not.
+I’m just here to make suggestions and hopefully, some new friends—vegan or not.